Thursday, July 25, 2024

 Records are very scattered, but as it happens I saw a reference to it being seen in the disused quarry at Vallis, just a couple of miles from here.
 And in the village of Mells (an old record from 1905), which is only a couple of miles further.

-Hieracium speluncarum is known to occur in urban locations.
+Hieracium speluncarum is reckoned an introduction to the British Isles.
+It's known to occur in urban locations.
 For example it's apparently quite common on the walls of Maastricht in the Netherlands.

 Over the years this patch has been gradually spreading, colonizing stony substrate and low dividing walls.
 I'd guess there are about 300 plants now, some in smaller patches nearby.
 There's probably more in areas of the estate that are not accessible to the public.